 The NZDSA would also like to express a huge "Thank you" to Danny Harrison, his team of organisers and supporters, sponsors and the many participants who supported us on the day and raised funds for our community.
 It was a great social event for our community.

 Southern Stars Charitable Trust has run a telephone appeal to raise funds on behalf of the New Zealand Down Syndrome Association.
 Thank you to Southern Stars and all the donors who supported this initiative.

 Auckland Down Syndrome Association (ADSA) are selling "Down Right Perfect" and "Buddy Walk NZ" T-shirts.
 Please email Christel at email@example.com with the type of shirt you want, size and address you want it sent to.
 Stocks and sizes are limited, please be in quick to order.
 Click here to see the flyer.

 The NZDSA is selling a perpetual birthday/anniversary calendar for keeping important dates.
 Only $15 per calendar + postage costs, please download the NZDSA Calendar order form.

-Announcing the Creating a Positive Hospital Experience DVD
+Creating a Positive Hospital Experience Resource